ilbuonmarcio/TurnipMaster/README.md

 TurnipMaster is a command-line application that help you find the perfect island for buying and selling turnips.

-Just type your username, and let the application do the rest!
+Just type your username, and let the application do the rest!it st

 ## Installation

+- Install `firefox` and add `geckodriver` to your system path
 - Install `python3.7` or higher
 - Install `pip3`
 - Install virtualenv via pip3